Studio Backlot Tour: Original ride

-Much of the former walking portion of the Backlot Tour became its own attraction, Backstage Pass, separate from the original tour.
+By 1991, much of the former walking portion of the Backlot Tour became its own attraction, Backstage Pass, separate from the backlot tour, with the entrance at the end of Mickey Avenue.
 This greatly reduced the overall Tour time.

-Around this same time, the entrance to the Backlot Tour was moved to the end of Mickey Avenue, with a new entrance ramp built to the water effects tank, a prop warehouse building constructed for additional queue, and a new loading area for the trams.
+In 1996, the entrance to the Backlot Tour was moved to replace the Backstage Pass entrance at the end of Mickey Avenue, with a new entrance ramp built to the water effects tank, a prop warehouse building constructed for additional queue, and a new loading area for the trams.
+The Backstage Pass entrance then moved next door.

 In 2001, Backstage Pass was closed.
 In April 2001, Soundstage 3 opened to the public to house Who Wants To Be A Millionaire - Play It! and was closed in 2006.
 In 2008, Soundstage 3 and the adjacent Soundstage 2 were converted into the Toy Story Midway Mania! attraction.
 Soundstage 1 previously housed a gift shop for "Star Wars Weekends".
 In the summer of 2014, it housed "Wandering Oaken's Trading Post and Sauna".
 Currently, it houses the third track to the popular Toy Story Midway Mania!.

 The adjacent building, an unnamed enclosed area and theater, housed for many years an attraction called "The Making of __" (the blank filled in with the name of the next upcoming film from either Walt Disney Pictures or Touchstone Pictures).
 When the walking tour was removed from the Backlot Tour, this became a separate attraction, the previously mentioned Backstage Pass attraction.
 In 2001, the space was converted into Walt Disney: One Man's Dream.
 Originally the display area of the building emptied into the theater currently occupied by Voyage of The Little Mermaid.
 Within months of the park's opening, the theater became a separate venue from the walking tour portion of the Backlot Tour.
 The first show in the new separate theater was Here Come the Muppets.
 When the original theater was separated, a new slightly smaller theater was built right behind it for "The Making of" attraction.
 This is the current theater guests enter in Walt Disney: One Man's Dream.